-It matters less to me whether someone is literally intending these effects because literal to me is just another metaphor.
-The important point is that there are forces working towards some rather dystopian scenarios.
+It matters less whether someone is literally intending the type of agency that gets objectified, because literal to me is just another metaphor.
+The important point is that there are forces working towards some rather dystopian scenarios in the world right now.
 How conscious any agent is of their role in this process is a difficult question since people understand their actions in different ways.
-How to evaluate which interpretations are of the most value is what I am most interested in.
+How to evaluate which interpretations are of the most value is what is of most interest.
 Conspiracy theory tends towards the melodramatic to be sure.
 I would frame things differently.
 But most people can’t fathom high level structural forces without some kind of subjective narrative.

 The melodramatic frame is common for people attracted to big-picture, synthesizing thought because it allows a kind of religious narrative of good vs. evil to structure these higher level forces.
 By higher level, I mean logically more abstracted from specific circumstances.
 Analytically minded people tend to shy away from making any kind of leaps beyond what can be generalized from specific accepted circumstances.
 But they can have their own religious narrative of truth vs. falsehood, concrete vs. vague or ambiguous.
 It is better to frame any thought as a sacrifice–both analysis and synthesis abstract from other generalizations and abstractions.
 Even the supposed concrete facts are just abstractions that have passed into consensus.